Check out more Faculty News on Eagle Eye News!

 Professor Farnsworth Co-Authors New Book

-Professor Stephen Farnsworth’s eight book, Producing News in a Time of Disinformation: Information Evaluation Strategies for Journalists and News Consumers, will be published this winter.
-This co-authored book is designed help journalists, journalism students, and news consumers evaluate critically news sources and news content.
+Professor Stephen Farnsworth’s eighth book, Producing News in a Time of Disinformation: Information Evaluation Strategies for Journalists and News Consumers, will be published Spring 2023.
+This co-authored book is designed to help journalists, journalism students, and news consumers evaluate critically news sources and news content.
 Using disinformation case studies from around the world, the book examines how governments, information sources, and some news organizations seek to deceive the public and undermine thoughtful public deliberation regarding the issues of the day.

 Professor Cooperman Edits Book on Conservative Women in Democratic Systems